You are probably familiar with avatars.

 (Source: WordPress Codex)

-(Avatars are used all over the web)
+(Avatars are now used all over the web)

-Gravatars – What Are They?
+What Are Gravatars?

 WordPress uses a specific type of avatar called a Gravatar …

-(A Gravatar is a special type of avatar used in WordPress)
+(A Gravatar is a special kind of avatar used in WordPress)

-Gravatar stands for Globally Recognized Avatar.
+Gravatar is short for Globally Recognized Avatar.

-Gravatars allow you to have one avatar across the web.
+Gravatars allow you to have one avatar used across the web.
 Avatars are usually an image that the user will create themselves.
 Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-(Default avatar set by WP site administrator)
+(Default icon set by WP site administrator)

-A Gravatar is basically the same thing as an avatar, but the images are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.
+A Gravatar is essentially the same thing as an avatar, but gravatars are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.

 Enabling gravatars on your WordPress site also simplifies the process for everyone involved:

-- Adding user Gravatars requires very little effort.
+- Gravatars require very little effort to administer.

-- There is no need to maintain additional plugins.
+- Gravatars require no additional plugins.

-- Gravatars are visually portable across the web.
+- Gravatars are portable across the web.
 You don’t have to manage user accounts or their images, to allow visitors to use Gravatars on your site.

-- Users can update their Gravatar across multiple sites from a central location.
+- Users can update their Gravatar across multiple sites by uploading a single image inside their account.

 To use Gravatars, you will first need to create an account here: http://www.gravatar.com

-Sign in with your WordPress.com account details …
+Log in with your WordPress.com account details …

 Upload your Gravatar image …